 There are many types of crisis and each one differs from the other.
 This article will examine the various types of crisis and their causes.
-It also discusses the recovery processes for each type.
+It also discusses the whole managerial process, from the start to the recovery for each type.

 Types of Crisis and their Causes